mckenney5/slim-cat/README.md

 ## Project Meta
 This software is in a **working stable** state.
 The software works as intended, _currenlty_ bug free.
+No new features will be added.
+Feel free to send in bug reports as needed

 ## License
 This code is licensed under the MIT license.
 See 'LICENSE' for details.